AE9RB/iambino/README.md

 Pressing a black button will play its message contents.
 Press a button or touch your key to cancel sending.

 To program a message, hold a black button down until the LCD says "REC".
 Use your key to enter a message.
+Seven or more dots will erase the previous word.
 Pressing a black button with stop recording and save the message.
 Use the red button to abort a recording.

 The red button will enter and exit settings mode.
 The outer black buttons change the type of setting.
 The inner black buttons change the value of a setting.
 You can hold a button down to quickly move through settings or values.